klaytn/klaytn-docs/docs/klaytn/design/transactions/basic.md

 ## TxTypeValueTransfer <a id="txtypevaluetransfer"></a>

-TxTypeValueTransfer is used when a user wants to send tokens.
-As Klaytn provides multiple transaction types to make each transaction type serve a single purpose, TxTypeValueTransfer is limited to send tokens to an externally owned account.
+TxTypeValueTransfer is used when a user wants to send KLAY.
+As Klaytn provides multiple transaction types to make each transaction type serve a single purpose, TxTypeValueTransfer is limited to send KLAY to an externally owned account.
 Therefore, TxTypeValueTransfer is accepted only if `to` is an externally owned account.
 To transfer KLAY to a smart contract account, use [TxTypeSmartContractExecution](basic.md#txtypesmartcontractexecution) instead.
 The following changes will be made by this transaction type.

 1. The sender's balance decreases by the amount of the transaction fee.
 2. The sender's nonce increases by one.